aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

 This project is currently set up as a typescript monorepo with a single subproject.
-We are currently working on splitting the Toolkit into various subprojects to help with sharing code between modules, browser extension development, etc. For now, there is just one monolithic subproject with all the extension functionality: [`packages/toolkit/`](./packages/toolkit/).
+We are currently working on splitting the Toolkit into various subprojects to help with sharing code between modules, Web mode development, etc. For now, there is just one monolithic subproject with all the extension functionality: [`packages/toolkit/`](./packages/toolkit/).

 Unless otherwise stated, the documentation throughout this project is referring to the code and